IBS pain location are typical in the abdomen (around umbilicus, lower abdomen, left and right abdomen). also, atypical IBS pain locations exist.

 - Chest pain, fainting attacks.

 The internet is not for practicing medicine or getting treatment.
 This can be hazardous to your health, use this article for informational purposes only.
 If you find any of the red signs together with your stomach cramps and gas, please contact your doctor immediately. #Stay_Safe.

-Stomach Cramps And Gas:8 Commonest Causes, Treatments (Oversimplified). ?
-Evidence-Based. ?By Dr. Farahat.
-Your Health Matters!
-Reading an article about something sensitive such as YOUR
+Stomach Pain & Gurgling After Colonoscopy: Causes & Treatments (Dr. Farahat) Your Health Matters!
+Reading an article about something sensitive such as YOUR HEALTH can

 The pain in the liver area that comes and goes can be due to liver, biliary, or other gastrointestinal conditions. the most common cause is gallstone disease; liver pain is rare.

 many causes of IBS flare up exists. the commonest are consuming foods high in FODMAPs and mental stress and anxiety.

 Bloating is not a frequent side effect of esomeprazole (Nexium).
 Short-term use of Nexium (for a week or two) is less likely to cause bloating.
 However, Acid suppression from long-term use of Nexium and other proton pump inhibitors (PPIs) can result in overgrowth of the gut bacteria and subsequent bloating.